pingcap/docs/hardware-and-software-requirements.md

 <SimpleTab>
 <div label="For v6.1.1 and later v6.1.x versions">

-Since v6.1.1, TiDB provide multi-level supports of different quality standards for combinations of different operating systems and CPU architectures.
+Starting from v6.1.1, TiDB provides multi-level support for different quality standards on the combination of operating systems and CPU architectures.

-+ For the following combinations of operating systems and CPU architectures, TiDB meets the requirements for enterprise-level production quality, and the product features have been comprehensively and systematically verified:
++ For the following combinations of operating systems and CPU architectures, TiDB **provides enterprise-level production quality**, and the product features have been comprehensively and systematically verified:

     |  Operating systems   |   Supported CPU architectures   |
     |   :---   |   :---   |